MacStrelioff/macstrelioff.github.io/MacStrelioff_Source/content/author/admin/_index.md

 test
 --->

 I'm interested in understanding the chocies that people make.
-This lead me to focus on decision making through my undergraduate course work, and statistics and machine learning as models of human learning during my dissertation work.
+This lead me to focus on decision making through my undergraduate course work, and to develop models of human learning during my dissertation work.

-I've persued a number of opportunities and hobby projects out of a drive to get a deep understanding of people.
-Recently, I completed a dissertaion where I used reinforcement learning models to

-I've always been interested in the factors that motivate the choices people make.
-This ultimately lead me to develop models of human learning and decision making in graduate school.

-I've pursued a variety of projects and educational opportunities out of a deep interest in the chocies that people make, and ways that formal models can be used to understand these choices.

-The theme of